The Lower Merion Soccer Club is the result of the merger of four small soccer

 the boys Travel Team Program.

-LMSC took over operations for Sports Rink Indoor Soccer.
+LMSC took over operations of Sports Rink Indoor Soccer in 1997.
 LMSC paid a rental fee

 to Sports Rink owner Kevin Seits in exchange for the use of the Parker Gymnasium